Patient Information and Consent

 The Swiss Therapeutic Products Act distinguishes between authorized finished medicinal products and authorization-exempt individual preparations.
 According to Art.
 9 para.
 2 lit. a TPA, medicinal products 'manufactured in a public pharmacy or hospital pharmacy in execution of a medical prescription for a specific person' do not require authorization.
 These are referred to as 'formula magistralis.'

-A formula magistralis is not reviewed by Swissmedic regarding the safety, efficacy, or quality of this specific individual preparation.
-Professional responsibility for the prescription lies with the prescribing physician; for proper compounding, with the executing pharmacy.
+A formula magistralis is not reviewed in advance by Swissmedic regarding the safety, efficacy, or quality of this specific individual preparation.
+Professional responsibility for the prescription lies with the prescribing physician; responsibility for proper compounding lies with the executing pharmacy.

-You have a duty to cooperate: Before starting treatment, you should inform yourself about the pharmacological properties, possible side effects, and interactions of the prescribed active ingredients.
-Our drug directory provides detailed information for this purpose.
+Before starting treatment, you should inform yourself about the pharmacological properties, possible side effects, contraindications, and interactions of the prescribed active ingredients.
+Our drug directory provides detailed information; final counseling is provided by the physician during the consultation.

 Your Informed Consent